-History at FOG - LKS2 Year Group (Cycle) Autumn Term 1 Spring Term 1 Summer Term 1 LKS2 (Cycle A) 2024/ 2025 Through the Ages How did life change between the Stone Age and the Iron Age?
+History at FOG - LKS2 Year Group (Cycle) Autumn Spring Summer LKS2 (Cycle A) 2024/ 2025 Through the Ages How did life change between the Stone Age and the Iron Age?
 Area of History: Continuity and Change This project teaches children about British prehistory from the Stone Age to the Iron Age, focusing strongly on the Bronze Age.
 Study includes changes to people and lifestyle caused by ingenuity, invention and technological advancement.
 National Curriculum Link (see below): NCa Emperors and Empires How was the Roman invasion of Britain significant?
 Area of History: Significance This project teaches children about the history and structure of the Roman Empire.
 They will conduct a detailed study of the Romanisation of Britain, including the Roman invasion as well as the impact of Roman invention and ingenuity.
 National Curriculum Link (see below): NCb Local History: Industrial Revolution How did the Industrial Revolution change Victorian York?
 Area of History: Cause and Consequence This project teaches pupils about the impact of the Industrial Revolution on York, particularly the chocolate and railway industries.
 Pupils will look at how life changed for people in York, and how philanthropy developed in response to these changes.
-National Curriculum Link (see below): NCe.2 LKS2 (Cycle B) 2023/2024 Invasion: The Viking & Anglo-Saxon Struggle How did the power struggle between the Vikings and Anglo-Saxons change Britain?
+National Curriculum Link (see below): NCe.2 LKS2 (Cycle B) 2023/2024 Invasion: The Anglo-Saxons What were the consequences of the Anglo-Saxon invasion?
 Area of History: Continuity and Change This project teaches children about life in Britain after the Roman withdrawal.
-Children will learn about the settlement of Britain by the Anglo- Saxons and Scots, through Anglo-Saxon invasions and their kingdoms.
-Children will place lives of the Anglo-Saxons and Vikings alongside each other, exploring the struggles between them up to the Norman Conquest.
-National Curriculum Link (see below): NCc NCd Invasion: The Vikings in Yorkshire How was our region shaped by the Vikings and their invasion?
+Children will learn about the settlement of Britain by the Anglo- Saxons, focusing on society and everyday life, the spread of Christianity and the significance of King Athelstan.
+National Curriculum Link (see below): NCc NCd Invasion: The Vikings in Yorkshire How was our region shaped by the Vikings?
 Area of History: Similarity and Difference This project teaches children about life in Britain after the Roman withdrawal.
 Children will learn about Viking invasions, focusing on the impact that these had on our local area.
 They will study how life was lived in Yorkshire during Viking rule.
-National Curriculum Link (see below): NCd & NCe.1 The Tudors What was the legacy of the Tudors?
-Area of History: Continuity and Change National Curriculum Link (see below): This project teaches pupils about key changes that happened during the reigns of Henry VII, Henry VIII, and Henry VIIIs heirs.
-Pupils will track the changing power of these monarchs, and consider how the actions of these rulers changed Britain today.
+National Curriculum Link (see below): NCd & NCe.1 The Tudors What was it like to live in Tudor England?
+Areas of History: Similarity and Difference; Significance Pupils will learn about the lasting Tudor legacy changes that occurred from Henry VII to the end of Elizabeth's reign and the disparity between rich and poor in Tudor England.
+By the end of this unit, pupils will be able to express that the Tudor period was significant due to religious reform and overseas expansion, and the cultivation of (relative) peace and prosperity.
 National Curriculum Link (see below): NCf.1